 Accountants know the pain of writing countless checks for different amounts to different recipients all too well.
 The painstaking work of manually filling out all of the payment information and reconciling the books requires more patience and attention to detail than the average person has.
 It also requires hours and hours of work – time that could be better spent on other activities.

 Does making your payments make you feel like this?

 Some online payment providers give you much more flexibility to automate your payments.
-When evaluating these types of payment providers, look for an option that helps you automatically create the payment from existing invoices and bills, and that reconciles payments with your accounting software.
-With online payments, the payment recipient can accept the payment through email, which eliminates the need to gather addresses and stuff envelopes with checks.
+When evaluating these types of payment providers, look for an option that helps you automatically create the payment from existing invoices and bills, and one that reconciles payments with your accounting software.
+With online payments, the payment recipient can accept the payment through email, which eliminates the need to gather addresses and stuff envelopes.
 Digital payment processing takes away the manual data entry and information gathering that makes sending one-off payments so tedious.

 With these tips and tricks, making your payments will soon feel like this:

 Get the latest posts delivered right to your inbox